Ask for Diabetes Management906-353-4514

 The program provides diabetes education for Native American people with type 1 diabetes, type 2 diabetes, gestational diabetes and pre-diabetes.
 Individual education is available upon request from the patient or referral from a physician.
 Group education is provided monthly through our Diabetes Talking Circle Support Group.

 Quarterly diabetes mailings are sent to people with diabetes every 3 months.
-Included in the mailing is a copy of the community health calendar, listing all diabetes programs and activities and a handout on various topics related to diabetes self management.
+Included in the mailing is a copy of the community health calendar, listing all diabetes programs and activities and a handout on various topics related to diabetes self-management.

 Diabetes staff also dispense Glucose Meters.
-Staff provides instruction on proper use of the meter, target blood glucose range and when to check blood glucose.
+Staff provide instruction on proper use of the meter, target blood glucose range and when to check blood glucose.
 Patients should plan on a 20 minute visit when obtaining glucose meters.
 Once set up with the meter patients are able to obtain test strips, lancets, and lancet devices from the KBIC Pharmacy.